serifcolakel/etstur-findevent-fe-challenge/README.md

 - [x] Added Footer page desing to the project
 - [x] Added Header page desing to the project
 - [x] Added Home page desing to the project
-- [] Add google maps to the project
+- [x] Added google maps to the project
-- [] Add google maps marker func. to the project
+- [x] Added google maps marker func. to the project
+- [x] Added api (location, params, search) for request Server Side & Client Side rendering to the project
+- [x] Added dummy data for the api from etstur api & modified for the project
+- [x] Added Not found page desing to the project
+- [x] Added all components (map, search, Card, CustomCarousel, Footer, Header, Layout, NextEvent etc) to the project
+- [x] Added dynamic google maps event details page to the project
-- [] Add google maps autocomplete to the project
+- [x] Added google maps autocomplete to the project from api request
+- [] Add Redux & context later :)

 See the [open issues](https://github.com/serifcolakel/etstur-findevent-fe-challenge/issues) for a full list of proposed features (and known issues).